-- Check that lanyard stop switch stops the engine. - Check steering system for binding or loose components. - Check the outboard for tightness on transom. - Check propeller blades for damage. - Visually inspect all hoses, clamps, fittings, tubing, sealing gaskets, and mounting hardware for wear.
+- Check that lanyard stop switch stops the engine. - Check steering system for binding or loose components. - Inspect the outboard for tightness to the boat transom.
+If any looseness of the outboard or mounting fasteners exist, retorque the outboard mounting fasteners to 75 Nm (55 lb-ft). - Check propeller blades for damage.

+Visually inspect all hoses, clamps, fittings, tubing, sealing gaskets, and mounting hardware for wear.